10 popular customer service phrases and how to use them

 Redirecting the conversation

 It’s sometimes unavoidable that we’d have to redirect customers to someone else.
 However, nobody likes feeling like they’re being passed around.
-It can also get frustrating to have to explain the issue again only to find out that the person you’re speaking with can’t actually help you.
+For customers, it's also irritating to have to explain the issue multiple times only to find out that the agent can’t actually help you.
 So ensure that the person or department you forward the client to is better equipped to assist them.
 It also helps to use help desk software that can track support tickets from multiple channels, which saves clients the hassle of repeating themselves.

 Some alternatives are: